swgriffith/aks-gwlb/README.md

     ![glbext rules](images/glbextrules1.jpg)

-1. Set the protocol to UDP and the Destination Port Range from 7000 to 8000
+1. Set the protocol to TCP and the Destination Port Range from 10000 to 11000

     ![glbext rules](images/glbextrules2.jpg)